Tonkatsu: traditional Japanese breaded pork recipe

 STEP 1: Prepare the pork chops by generously seasoning them with salt and pepper.

-STEP 2: In a bowl, add the flour.
-In another bowl, beat the eggs until smooth.
+STEP 2: In one bowl, add the flour.
+In another bowl, beat the eggs until you get a smooth consistency.

-STEP 3: Dip each chop successively into the flour, the beaten eggs, and finally into the panko breadcrumbs.
+STEP 3: Dredge each chop successively in the flour, the beaten eggs, and finally in the panko breadcrumbs.

-STEP 4: Heat the oil in a pan over medium heat until simmering, and carefully lower the breaded chops into the pan.
+STEP 4: Heat the oil in a pan over medium heat until it shimmers and gently add the breaded chops.

-STEP 5: Fry the chops for about 5 to 7 minutes on each side, until golden and crispy.
+STEP 5: Fry the chops for about 5 to 7 minutes on each side, until they are golden and crispy.

 STEP 6: Remove the chops from the pan and let them drain on paper towels to remove excess oil.

-STEP 7: Slice the chops and serve them with shredded white cabbage and tonkatsu sauce.
+STEP 7: Slice the chops and serve them with shredded cabbage and tonkatsu sauce.

-The tonkatsu, this iconic dish of Japanese cuisine, honors tradition with its crispy golden breading.
-Made from pork chops, it offers a comforting and savory experience.
+The tonkatsu, this iconic dish from Japanese cuisine, honors tradition with its crispy golden crust.
+Made from pork chops, it offers both a comforting and flavorful experience.
 The combination of flour, beaten eggs, and panko breadcrumbs gives this recipe its irresistible texture.

-The classic accompaniment of shredded white cabbage brings a touch of freshness, while the tonkatsu sauce adds a sweet and umami note that enhances the overall dish.
-Cooking this traditional dish allows for a convivial moment around the table, thus anchoring the richness of Japanese culture in the culinary experience.
+The classic accompaniment of shredded cabbage brings a touch of freshness, while the tonkatsu sauce adds a sweet and umami note that enhances the whole dish.
+Cooking this traditional dish allows you to share a convivial moment around the table, thus rooting the richness of Japanese culture in the culinary experience.

 Leave a Reply